Vansh-j/Time-Series-Analysis/README.md

-Time Series Forecasting with Machine Learning
+# Time Series Forecasting with Machine Learning

-Overview
+## Overview

-This project demonstrates how to perform time series forecasting using machine learning techniques.
-It focuses on predicting future energy consumption using historical hourly data.
-The workflow includes data preprocessing, feature engineering, model training, and evaluation.
+This project focuses on forecasting future values in a time series using machine learning techniques.
+The dataset used contains hourly energy consumption data, and the goal is to build predictive models that can estimate future energy usage based on historical trends.

+## Features

+- Hourly energy consumption dataset
+- Time-based feature engineering (hour, day of week, etc.)
+- Data visualization and exploratory analysis
+- Model training using regression algorithms
+- Evaluation using MAE, RMSE, and R² scores
+- Forecast visualization to compare predictions with actual values

-Project Highlights
+## Project Structure

-Utilizes hourly energy consumption data
+- **Data**: Raw and processed energy consumption data
+- **Notebooks**: Step-by-step implementation in Python notebooks

-Applies machine learning models for time-based forecasting
+- **Models**: Trained machine learning models for forecasting

-Includes feature engineering specific to temporal datasets (e.g., hour of day, day of week)

-Compares model performance using appropriate metrics

-Visualizes actual vs. predicted values for model interpretation

-Key Concepts
-Time series decomposition and seasonality
+- **Results**: Forecast outputs and performance charts

+## Techniques Used

-Lag features and rolling statistics
+- Lag features and rolling window statistics

-Train-test split based on time
+- Train-test split based on time (no random shuffling)

-Evaluation metrics like MAE, RMSE, and R²
+- Regression models (e.g., Linear Regression, Random Forest, Gradient Boosting)
+- Time series-aware evaluation metrics